Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 Adequate sanitation is necessary for maintaining hygiene

-Community mobilization and hygiene promotion
+Community mobilisation and hygiene promotion

 More and better scientific evidence on WASH and diarrheal diseases is needed